arcxteam/w-ai-wombo/README.md

 - Select menu **compute rental** Always choose template **Ubuntu 22.04 LTS** with **Storage 98-99GB** and choose any RTX 20xx - 30xx - 40xx - 50xx or other options.
 - Beside running W.AI you can also run other nodes, like **nexus.xyz, Gensyn and more**, to maximize GPU resources utilization.

-> Note: For other tips & maximals your rental GPU machines with OCTASPACE, README.md my guides at https://github.com/arcxteam/oc
+> Note: For other trick & tips maximals any rent cloud GPU machines with OCTASPACE, follow my guides https://github.com/arcxteam/octa-rental-gpu

-## Optimal your resources - <mark>if you running by Octaspace rent</mark>
+## Optimal your resources - <mark>if you running by OctaSpace</mark>
-- Guides run [Gensyn AI](https://github.com/arcxteam/rl-swarm) **this my modify config, support all model GPU with low RAM and boost huge rewards Gensyn**
+- Guides run [Gensyn AI](https://github.com/arcxteam/rl-swarm) **modify config, support all model series GPU with low vRAM and boost rewards Gensyn**
-- Guides run [Nexus.xyz](https://github.com/arcxteam/nexus-node) with CLI mode
+- Guides run [Nexus.xyz](https://github.com/arcxteam/nexus-node) with CLI or Docker
-- Setup more if have spaces memory VRAM
+- Setup more ran if have spaces memory VRAM

 ## Installation Setup